-Thank you for another amazing year!
-For our full recap and links to press and photos, please visit our Muse Highlights page!
+For our full recap of the 2013 Muse Awards and links to press and photos, please visit our Muse Highlights page!

-On December 12, 2013, New York Women in Film and Television will present the Muse Awards for Outstanding Vision and Achievement at the Hilton New York to actors Ellen Barkin, Connie Britton and Robin Wright, actor and writer Sonia Manzano and Frances Berwick, President of Bravo and Oxygen Media.
+On December 12, 2013, New York Women in Film and Television presented the Muse Awards for Outstanding Vision and Achievement at the Hilton New York to actors Ellen Barkin, Connie Britton and Robin Wright, actor and writer Sonia Manzano and Frances Berwick, President of Bravo and Oxygen Media.

 Tony and Emmy Award-winning actress Ellen Barkin has a diverse body of work spanning theater, film, and television.
 She has appeared in over fifty films including Another Happy Day, Ocean’s 13, Sea of Love, Fear and Loathing in Las Vegas, The Big Easy, and Barry Levinson’s Diner, which served as her film debut.
 She received a Tony award in 2011 for her performance in George C. Wolfe’s Broadway production of Larry Kramer’s award winning play The Normal Heart, and garnered many other accolades for the same performance.
 Previously, Barkin received a Best Actress Emmy Award for her performance in Oprah Winfrey’s Before Women Had Wings.
 She has been twice nominated for a Golden Globe Award.
 Behind the camera, Barkin is also an accomplished producer whose films include Letters to Juliet and Another Happy Day, starring Ellen Burstyn and Demi Moore.
 Barkin is a Bronx native, and currently resides in New York City.